Blended Families + Estate Planning – Legal Advice l Canny Group

 A blended family arises where one or both of the parties to a marriage have had previous partners and/or marriages.
 That previously relationship may give rise to obligations that continue well past the end of that relationship and need to be considered when the question of estate planning comes into play.
-Further more, it can become more complicated where there are children from previous relationships and also when children were born of the new relationship.
-A blended families does not only emerge because of separation and divorce, but may also occur where one party of the marriage dies and the surviving party re-marries or re-partners.
+Furthermore, it can become more complicated where there are children from previous relationships and also when children were born of the new relationship.
+A blended family does not only emerge because of separation and divorce but may also occur where one party of the marriage dies and the surviving party re-marries or re-partners.

 Assets Are Distributed By Asset Structure

 There are different ways in which blended families structure their legal assets:-

 When couples marry or form a de-facto relationship, many people choose to merge their assets.
 This means that bank accounts, shares, property, and the like are owned jointly.
 The consequences of this when discussing your Estate is that these assets automatically transfer to the survivor and do not form part of the deceased Estate.
 For many people, this was the intention when merging the assets.
 However, others are quite shocked that they cannot leave their “half” to whomever they choose (their own children, as an example).

 Often when assets are held jointly, couples do a “mirror image Will”, which means that they mutually agree on who will benefit from the joint Estate, and the decision is reflected in both Wills.
 Unfortunately, the danger in this situation is that the surviving spouse or de-facto partner will choose to alter their Will upon the death of their spouse.
 This decision can be based on many factors but is often a concern for all members of a blended family.